João Marcelo (footballer, born 2005): Atlético Mineiro

 On 6 March 2025, João Marcelo joined Atlético Mineiro on a deal running until December 2029.
 He made his debut for the club in a Série A 2–1 loss to Grêmio on 29 March.

+Shabab Al Ahli

+On 5 January 2026, João Marcelo joined Emirati club Shabab Al Ahli on loan until the following December, on a deal that included a conditional obligation to buy.